Sreeram-Ramesh/VLSI101/README.md

 | *Register file dialog box showing signal flow* | *Control unit dialog box showing signal flow* |

 8. **Check For Solutions:** [Week 01](https://youtu.be/ZpVqjjkXr40)
+<br> Got a better solution to share?
+Check our mips_assembly directory for existing solution, pull a PR and challenge our solution ;)

 </details>